coldshrine/study-notes/talks/simplicity-is-complicated.md

 Adding features to Go would not make it better, just bigger.

 That would make Go less interesting by being less different.

+## But you need features!

+Of course, there must be _some_ features.

+But which ones?
+The right ones!

+Design by consensus.